Large Star/Rose Extra Dimension with Small Leaves/Petals: Introduction

 involving the $(4+q)$D Planck scale

-where $G_N^{(4+q)}$ is the $(4+q)$D gravitational Newton constant. $\Lambda_P^{(4+q)}$ is the real scale at which gravity becomes strongly coupled, so it is the true cut-off of the QFT\footnote{To be more precise, if the UV completion is perturbative, the UV gravitational degrees of freedom appear at a scale $\Lambda_{UV}<\Lambda_P^{(4+q)}$.
-The cut-off of the EFT is $\Lambda_{UV}$ and not $\Lambda_P^{(4+q)}$.
+where $G_N^{(4+q)}$ is the $(4+q)$D gravitational Newton constant. $\Lambda_P^{(4+q)}$ is the real scale at which gravity becomes strongly coupled\footnote{The idea of reducing the gravity scale with an EDS in string theory is due to Witten in Ref.~\cite{Witten:1996mz}.}, so it is the true cut-off of the quantum field theory (QFT)\footnote{To be more precise, if the UV-completion is perturbative, the UV-gravitational degrees of freedom appear at a scale $\Lambda_{UV}<\Lambda_P^{(4+q)}$.
+The cut-off of the effective field theory (EFT) is $\Lambda_{UV}$ and not $\Lambda_P^{(4+q)}$.
 For example, in perturbative string theory, the string scale is lower than the higher-dimensional Planck scale.
-To simplify the discussion, we ignore this possibility here.}, and this model solves the gauge hierarchy problem if $\Lambda_P^{(4+q)} \sim \mathcal{O}(1)$ TeV with a large compactified volume $\mathcal{V}_q$.
-In ADD models, the SM fields must be localized on a 3-brane, in contrast to gravity which is a property of $(4+q)D$ spacetime in general relativity.
+To simplify the discussion, we ignore this possibility here.}.
+In 1998, Arkani-Hamed, Dimopoulos and Dvali (ADD) proposed in Ref.~\cite{ArkaniHamed:1998rs} to use this result to solve the gauge hierarchy problem if $\Lambda_P^{(4+q)} \sim \mathcal{O}(1)$ TeV with a large compactified volume $\mathcal{V}_q$.
+In ADD models, the SM-fields must be localized on a 3-brane, in contrast to gravity which is a property of $(4+q)D$ spacetime in general relativity.
 At large distances between two test masses on the 3-brane, gravity appears as a feebly coupled theory, because gravitational fluxes spread into the large volume $\mathcal{V}_q$ of the bulk.
-Quickly \cite{ArkaniHamed:1998nn}, it was realized that the Kaluza-Klein (KK) modes of fields propagating into this large volume $\mathcal{V}_q$ have couplings to the SM fields suppressed by $\sqrt{\mathcal{V}_q}$.
+Eventually \cite{ArkaniHamed:1998nn}, it was realized that the Kaluza-Klein (KK) modes of fields propagating into this large volume $\mathcal{V}_q$ have couplings to the SM-fields suppressed by $\sqrt{\mathcal{V}_q}$.
 One can thus build natural models of feebly interacting particles, i.e. particles which have a tiny coupling constant with the SM, like right-handed neutrinos \cite{Dienes:1998sb,ArkaniHamed:1998vp,Dvali:1999cn}, axions \cite{Chang:1999si,Dienes:1999gw}, dark photons \cite{ArkaniHamed:1998nn}, etc. In Ref.~\cite{ArkaniHamed:1998nn}, ADD proposed a simple toroidal compactification $\mathcal{C}_q = \left(\mathcal{R}_1\right)^q$, where $\mathcal{R}_1$ is the circle of radius $R$, and $\mathcal{V}_q = (2 \pi R)^q$.
-The bulk fields, like the graviton, generate a tower of KK modes with a uniform mass gap of $1/R$.
-For a benchmark value $\Lambda_P^{(4+q)} = 1$ TeV, the $(4+q)$D Planck length is $\ell_P^{(4+q)} = 1/ \Lambda_P^{(4+q)} \simeq 2 \times 10^{-19} \ \mathrm{m}$, and one gets Tab.~\ref{table} and Fig.~\ref{graph} from Eq.~\eqref{ADD_formula}.
+The bulk fields, like the graviton, generate a tower of KK-modes with a uniform mass gap of $1/R$.
+For a benchmark value $\Lambda_P^{(4+q)} = 1$ TeV, the $(4+q)$D Planck length is $\ell_P^{(4+q)} = 1/ \Lambda_P^{(4+q)} \simeq 2 \times 10^{-19} \ \mathrm{m}$, and one gets Tab.~\ref{table}.